apurvmishra99/ytviewer/README.md

 `$ python main.py --url URL --user-agent AGENT`

-Set the path of the list of the user agents for the driver to **PATH**:
+Set the path of the user agent list for the driver to **PATH** (default: randomly generated user agent):

-`$ python main.py --url URL --user-agents PATH`
+`$ python main.py --url URL --user-agent PATH`

 Set the driver for the bot to chrome: